zavora-ai/adk-ui/README.md

 # adk-ui

-Build agent-driven user interfaces that feel like real products, not debug payloads.
+Build agent-driven user interfaces that feel like real products.

-`adk-ui` gives Rust agents a practical UI vocabulary: forms, dashboards, confirmations, alerts, tables, charts, progress states, modals, toasts, and protocol-aware surfaces that can be rendered by real clients.
+`adk-ui` gives AI Agents a practical UI vocabulary: forms, dashboards, confirmations, alerts, tables, charts, progress states, modals, toasts, and protocol-aware surfaces that can be rendered by real clients.
 If your agent can reason about a workflow, `adk-ui` helps it express that workflow as an interface people can use.

 [![Crates.io](https://img.shields.io/crates/v/adk-ui.svg)](https://crates.io/crates/adk-ui)
 [![Documentation](https://docs.rs/adk-ui/badge.svg)](https://docs.rs/adk-ui)